 - 1. Turn off the computer and all attached devices. - 2.
-Remove the computer cover.
-See "Removing the cover" on page 20. - 3.
+Unplug the power cord and remove the cover.
+See "Identifying parts on the system board" on page 21. - 3.
 Locate the battery.
-See "Identifying parts on the system board" on page 22. - 4.
+See "Identifying parts on the system board" on page 21. - 4.
+If necessary, remove any adapters that impede access to the battery.
+See "Installing adapters" on page 25 for more information. - 5.
 Remove the old battery.

-5. Install the new battery.
+6. Install the new battery.

-6. Replace the computer cover, and plug in the power cord.
-See "Replacing the cover and connecting the cables" on page 37.

-Note: When the computer is turned on for the first time after battery replacement, an error message might be displayed.
+- 7. Replace any adapters that were removed to gain access to the battery.
+See "Installing adapters" on page 25 for instructions for replacing adapters. - 8.
+Replace the cover, and plug in the power cord.
+See "Replacing the cover and connecting the cables" on page 37. - Note: When the computer is turned on for the first time after battery replacement, an error message might be displayed.
 This is normal after replacing the battery.

-- 7. Turn on the computer and all attached devices. - 8.
-Use the Setup Utility program to set the date and time and any passwords.
+- 9. Turn on the computer and all attached devices. - Use the Setup Utility program to set the date and time and any passwords.
 See Chapter 5, "Using the Setup Utility," on page 47.